home / blog / 2019

 From this year on, I have decided to write about my progress throughout the year.
 Not just progress, but anything of note.

 I think one of the most fruitful things to happen to me over this year, happened towards the beginning of this semester, when I read Atomic Habits.
 It was pure revelation.
 I am soaking in the knowledge, even now.
 One of the incessant problems I've always had was this feeling of wanting productivity to be fun.
 This book was extremely helpful in letting me know that systems matter more than outcomes, and that shaping your environment is much easier than shaping yourself.
 Next year will hopefully be the year where I fully reap the benefits of this amazing book.

 I went for one of the happiest trips in my life this year.
 It was when I visited Japan.
 The trip has settled in my memory as a golden period.
-I loved every part of it, which is strange considering that at least something usually gets messed up in such experiences, but I'm grateful for whatever invisible forces made it an impossibly good trip.
+I loved every part of it, which is strange considering that you are supposed to dislike at least *something* during the trip.
+But I'm grateful for whatever invisible forces made it an impossibly good trip.

 Then there was my website.
 I started this blog towards the beginning of this semester after scrapping my old website.
 My old website was good, but it wasn't really representative of who I was.
 I wanted a minimalistic design with a focus on technical posts.
 A long way to go, but the journey's been fun up till now.